New Horizons: Post-Pluto events

 By March 30, 2016, about nine months after the flyby, New Horizons reached the halfway point of transmitting this data.
 The transfer was completed on October 25, 2016, at 21:48 UTC, when the last piece of data—part of a Pluto–Charon observation sequence by the Ralph/LEISA imager—was received by the Johns Hopkins University Applied Physics Laboratory.

 As of November 2018, at a distance of 43 AU from the Sun and 0.4 AU from 486958 Arrokoth, New Horizons was heading in the direction of the constellation Sagittarius at 14.10 km/s relative to the Sun.
 The brightness of the Sun from the spacecraft was magnitude −18.5.

-On 17 April 2021, New Horizons reached a distance of 50 astronomical units (AU) from the Sun, while remaining fully operational.
+On April 17, 2021, New Horizons reached a distance of 50 AU from the Sun, while remaining fully operational.

 Mission extension

 The New Horizons team requested, and received, a mission extension through 2021 to explore additional Kuiper belt objects (KBOs).
 Funding was secured on July 1, 2016.
 During this Kuiper Belt Extended Mission (KEM) the spacecraft performed a close fly-by of 486958 Arrokoth and will conduct more distant observations of an additional two dozen objects, and possibly make a fly-by of another KBO.